AI Adoption best practises: How to integrate AI into your design

 Growth strategies:

-• Use scaffolded prompting (e.g. suggested actions, templates, “Try this” chips).
+Use scaffolded prompting (e.g. suggested actions, templates, “Try this”.

-• Reduce friction with micro-copy like: “Need ideas?
-Start with a goal."
+Reduce friction with micro-copy like: “Need inspiration?
+Try this prompt"

 Growth principle: Help users move from curiosity to action with as little effort as possible.